Mars7383/eh2018/heardle/README.md

 Based on Spotify's [Heardle](https://www.heardle.app/) (now discontinued).

-All music belongs to their respective owners (Bslick, Ravenshield, Roblox).
+All music belongs to their respective owners (Bslick, Ravenshield, DavidOrr).
 I do not own any rights to these tracks.